tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-3b-PART_1-equilibrium_in_art_and_life.md

 # The Article

-## Title: "The Prophetic Vision of Piet Mondrian"
+## The Prophetic Vision of Piet Mondrian, Part 1: Equilibrium in Art and Life

 - Image: images/Piet_Mondrian-1908_1910-Evening-Red_Tree-Avond-De_rode_boom.jpg
 - Title and Attribution: Evening; Red Tree (Avond; De rode boom) - By Piet Mondrian, 1908-1910, Public Domain.
 - Link: https://commons.wikimedia.org/w/index.php?curid=37629457

-### Sub-title: "Part 1: Equilibrium in Art and Life"

-This is Part 1 in an series of occasional articles about why Piet Mondrian went from painting [representational images]( https://en.wikipedia.org/wiki/Representation_(arts) ) to painting [abstract images](https://en.wikipedia.org/wiki/Abstract_art).
+This is the first part in an series of occasional articles about why Piet Mondrian went from painting [representational images]( https://en.wikipedia.org/wiki/Representation_(arts) ) to painting [abstract images](https://en.wikipedia.org/wiki/Abstract_art).
 His writings reveal his reasons for this progression.
 These writings are profound and enlightening, but can be difficult to understand.